zuti666/English/Harry Potter and the Sorcerer's Stone CHAPTER FOUR.md

 Harry had gone very white.
 As soon as he found his voice he said, "Blown up?
 You told me they died in a car crash!"

-"CAR CRASH!" roared Hagrid, jumping up so angrily that the Dursleys scuttled back to their corner.
+"CAR CRASH!" roared Hagrid, jumping up so angrily that the Dursleys ==scuttled== back to their corner.
 "How could a car crash kill Lily an' James Potter?
-It's an outrage!
+It's an ==outrage==!
 A scandal!
 Harry Potter not knowin' his own story when every kid in our world knows his name!"
 "But why?
 What happened?"
 Harry asked urgently.

 The anger faded from Hagrid's face.
 He looked suddenly anxious.

 "I never expected this," he said, in a low, worried voice.
 "I had no idea, when Dumbledore told me there might be trouble gettin' hold of yeh, how much yeh didn't know.
-Ah, Harry, I don' know if I'm the right person ter tell yeh -- but someone 3 s gotta -- yeh can't go off ter Hogwarts not knowin'."
+Ah, Harry, I don' know if I'm the right person ter tell yeh -- but someone‘s gotta -- yeh can't go off ter Hogwarts not knowin'."

 He threw a dirty look at the Dursleys.